 Because having good credit can save you on car insurance, let’s look at our favorite way to build your credit.

 Here at Possible we offer installment loans and payday loans that are not like traditional payday lenders.
 We want to fight for financial fairness in an industry that is riddled with predatory practices.
 Because of this, we offer credit builder loans to our customers with poor credit scores.
 Here’s how they work; you get a small loan from us and pay it back over a scheduled period.
 If you are struggling to make your payments, you can extend your payment date up to 29 days right within our app.
-As you start successfully paying the loan back, we report your good payments to the three major credit bureaus.
+As you start successfully paying the loan back, we report your good payments to two major credit bureaus.
 After some time, you will see your credit score start to rise and you can be on your way to getting your credit back on track!

 Building good credit is important, especially when it comes to saving money on your car insurance.
 Consider getting a credit building loan with Possible so you can work towards better credit and getting better deals on your insurance.
 Download our app today and get your money within minutes!